 The first paper I wrote in college was nominated for a first-year writing award yet still I didn’t think to pursue writing as a career.
 I spent years successfully wandering through jobs but always trying to figure out “what I want to be when I grow up.”
 As my career path zigged and zagged, writing was always there, lurking in the background patiently waiting it's turn.
 Then at 32 years old, the patience ran out.
 I didn’t sit down to write my book.
 It jumped out of me at perhaps the worst, best, most confusing, and most liberating time of my life.

-I have since walked away from my corporate job and am pursuing a life as a writer.
+I have since walked away from my corporate job and am pursuing a life as a writer and podcaster.
 I continue to write my own story through blogs, articles, and hopefully one day more books.
 I am also passionate about helping others write their story.

 I find the contradiction between my 30s vs. my 20s entertaining and at times unapologetically cliché.
 I wake up to work out at an hour I used to stumble home.
 Hangovers and road trips were my go-to excuse to eat fast food, and now I peel my tomatoes (because lectins).
 I’ll talk to you for hours about energy and the universe after I spent years making fun of The Secret.
 My mantra was “I’ll sleep when I’m dead” and now I’m two dreams down by 10:00pm.
 I used to be a news junkie and now a podcast maniac.